Japanese knotweed in America

 Mechanical removal:

 Mechanical removal methods, such as digging or cutting, can be effective for smaller infestations or for preventing the spread of Japanese knotweed.
-However, it is important to ensure that all plant material is removed and disposed of properly.
-As even small pieces of root or stem can regrow into new plants.
-Mechanical removal should be carried out during the active growing season. when the plant is most vulnerable.
+However, it is important to ensure that all plant material is removed and properly disposed of.
+Even small pieces of root or stem can regrow into new plants.
+Mechanical removal should be carried out during the active growing season when the plant is most vulnerable.

 Biological control:

-Biological control methods, such as the use of insects or pathogens to control Japanese knotweed.
+Biological control methods, such as the use of insects or pathogens, are used to control Japanese knotweed.
 They are typically applied during the growing season when the target plant is actively growing and reproducing.
 These methods can take longer to see results than chemical or mechanical methods.
-But can be effective over the long term.
+But it can be effective over the long term.

-Moreover, one example of a biological control agent for Japanese knotweed is the Japanese knotweed psyllid (Aphalara adore).
+Moreover, one biological control agent for Japanese knotweed is the Japanese knotweed psyllid (Aphalara adore).

-A small insect native to Japan feeds on the leaves of the plant.
-The psyllid was introduced to the United Kingdom in 2010 and has since been used in other countries, including the United States.
-As a way to control Japanese knotweed.
+A small insect native to Japan feeds on the plant’s leaves.
+The psyllid was introduced to the United Kingdom in 2010 and has since been used in other countries, including the United States, to control Japanese knotweed.
 The psyllid is host-specific, meaning it only feeds on Japanese knotweed and does not harm other plants.

-Another example of a biological control agent for Japanese knotweed is the fungus Mycosphaerella polygoni-cuspidati.
-Which causes leaf spotting and defoliation in the plant.
-The fungus is also host-specific and only affects Japanese knotweed.
+Another biological control agent for Japanese knotweed is the fungus Mycosphaerella polygoni-cuspidati.
+This causes leaf spotting and defoliation in the plant.
+The fungus is also host-specific, affecting only Japanese knotweed.

 Biological control agents like the Japanese knotweed psyllid and Mycosphaerella polygons-cuspidate